-Taekwondo is just one of the many incredible martial arts forms being practice in martial arts academies around the country.
+Taekwondo is just one of the many incredible martial arts forms being taught in martial arts academies around the country.
 When choosing taekwondo as your martial art of choice, you are embarking on a journey that will prove to be enriching on the mat and in your life.

 What is taekwondo?